zimolzak/active-learning/Readme.md

 Operationalizing as web application
 --------

-An interface was designed as a single-page web application, with a front-end written in ReactJS and a back-end written in Python.
+An interface was designed as a single-page web application, with a front-end written in JavaScript and a back-end written in Python + scikit-learn.
 The interface allows users to view both the original table of data elements and the feature matrix that the learning algorithm is based on.
 These tables can be looked at separately or viewed side-by-side.
 The tables can be sorted by any column, including, most importantly, the active learning statistic of interest.